pytorch/pytorch/.ci/docker/README.md

-# Docker images for Jenkins
+# Docker images for GitHub CI

 This directory contains everything needed to build the Docker images that are used in our CI.